seattlecoderdojo/alexa-workshop/README.md

 **To make this more interesting, change "Hello, World" to some other reply.**

 And that's the end of this set-up tutorial.
 Next, let's look at some of the other skill-making lessons by picking another .md file from our repository.

+**To make this even more interesting, add another intent and another function for replying to it.**

+Tell Alexa to ask your skill to do something else like say she's a teapot and have it get her to respond "I'm a little teapot, short and stout.
+My handle and spout are virtual."

+## All Done?

+Have no fear... well, maybe a little.
+In our next skill, you'll go looking for treasure, but there may be dragons around.